 When properly "selected" via control signals 107, 509, 512-515 effect 1509 called "lock" will alternately put the locomotive into a condition where the direction of the locomotive cannot be changed via the usual power interruptions on signal 1201 ("locked" mode) and a condition where the locomotive responds in its usual manner to power interruptions on signal 1201 ("normal" or "unlocked" mode).
 In the "locked" mode the locomotive will still respond to direction changes via the "sequence" effect 1505 & 1506 if they are properly selected and operated.
-The important feature here is that whatever direction the locomotive was going (forward, neutral, reverse) prior to the locomotive being put int "lock" mode, it will remain locked into that direction until it is changed via the "sequence' effect or it is taken out of "lock" mode and sequenced in the normal fashion via AC power interruptions on signal 1201.
+The important feature here is that whatever direction the locomotive was going (forward, neutral, reverse) prior to the locomotive being put int "lock" mode, it will remain locked into that direction until it is changed via the "sequence" effect or it is taken out of "lock" mode and sequenced in the normal fashion via AC power interruptions on signal 1201.

-When properly "selected" via control signals 107, 509, 512-515 effect 1508 called "disconnect" will alternately put the locomotive into a condition where the locomotive behaves as if it were in "slave" with regard to its "obvious" effects and the motor power is forced "disconnected" mode) and into a condition where the locomotive operates in its usual manner.
+When properly "selected" via control signals 107, 509, 512-515 effect 1508 called "disconnect" will alternately put the locomotive into a condition where the locomotive behaves as if it were in "slave" with regard to its "obvious" effects and the motor power is forced into an off or "disconnected" status (this is called the "disconnected" mode) and into a condition where the locomotive operates in its 15 usual manner.